viethung7899/library-database/docs/_core.md

 `public `**`ok()`**

-- Returns errors if there is no error in the response
+- Returns true if there are no errors in the response

 `public static `**`redirect(string $path)`**